crina-pungulescu/quincunx/README.md

 ### The age-old story

 - 3300 B.C.E. – The first ledgers
-- 1300 B.C.E. – The Uluburun shipwreck (risk pooling)
+- 1300 B.C.E. – The Uluburun shipwreck (international trade)
 - c.
-585 B.C.E. – Thales of Miletus invents a call option on olive presses
+585 B.C.E. – Thales of Miletus proves a point by inventing a call option on olive presses
 - 533 C.E. – The Rhodian law of jettison (insurance)
 - 1654 – Pascal and Fermat stumble upon probability theory
 - 1889 – Galton's quincunx